 There have been times when I was walking to class or driving to work and I experienced the harsh realities of racism.
 I had to enter my classes or job and carry on knowing I could have easily been rendered a statistic on the way there.
 I have been called racial slurs from passersby, solicited for prostitution from moving cars, or pulled over by cops with batons at the ready in a gripped fist.
 I have been denied entry into hotels that were booked and paid for for work.
 I have been aggressively harassed in cabs and frisked privately when I fly or called a terrorist.
 I have been scammed systematically by large financial institutions with little to no justice and no empathy from ‘friends’ in the field.
 In New Zealand, I was told several times point blank you can be a maid or a nanny in this country, but these establishments are high end and customers don’t want a Black person with weird hair (locs).
 One day I will write about my time in NZ.
 Not only did I have to deal with bullshit at work and university, I had to deal with incidents that could have gotten me KILLED on the way there!
 And still, I persisted with these stubborn sacrifices.

 When I started my own art business, I became the change I wanted to see professionally and artistically.
-I created the artwork I longed to see and I am the Black woman artist and picture book writer children have been longing to see.
+I created the artwork I longed to see and publicized myself in a way I had never been.
+I am the Black woman artist and picture book writer children have been longing to meet.
 I secured a professional head shot and it is used every time I collaborate on a project.
 There have been so many people happy to see my fro and brown skin on digital signs, posters, and booklets.
 I am being interviewed and asked for my opinion.
 People shake my hand and remember my name.
 Some of these experiences never happened naturally in museums, even after a decade in the field!